story105/CompilerConstructionPLEASEWORK/README.md

   Some further remarks:

-  - If you just want to compile a particular `return_42.cc` to Wat, run
+  - If you just want to compile `return_42.cc` to Wat, run

         stack test test/good/return_42.cc

-  - The reason that many programs compile "successfully" to Wasm is that `compileStm` and `compileExp` ignore all constructs that are not yet implemented.
-Look at `redeclare_in_in.wat` to see an example.
+  - The reason that many programs compile "successfully" to Wasm is that `compileStm` and `compileExp` have catch-all clauses that make the compiler ignore all constructs that are not yet implemented.
+Look at `redeclare_in_in.wat` to see an example of what that means.
 So don't take this as a sign of success.

-  - The programs that run "successfully" have no specified output, so the fact that they pass the test does not mean automatically that they are compiled correctly.
+  - The programs that also run "successfully" have no specified output, so the fact that they pass the test does not mean automatically that they are compiled correctly.

 I would suggest you continue with arithmetic and in/de-crements as well as loop and conditional as discussed in the lectures.